gimbalabs-ci/gimbalabs/data/project-pages/september-2021.md

 # September

 Results of our first month of work.
+Video etc

 ## What to include:
 1. Video of recent meeting